You've been vaccinated. So what should you do with your vaccine card?

 Alleviating anxiety

 VaxYes is another tool that provides free, HIPAA-compliant digital vaccine records for inoculated individuals.
-Company CEO Mohammed Garber expects the product initially to be used most widely in the travel sector.
+Company CEO Mohammed Gaber expects the product initially to be used most widely in the travel sector.

 VaxYes has partnered with different states and organizations around the U.S., including Kansas, which is testing the tool to allow residents to return to shows and other events.
 To date, thousands of Americans have digitized their paper cards through VaxYes, according to the company.